El. Venizelos (ship): 2020 charting to Spain

-In March 2020, she was chartered to a Turkish Company as a floating hotel for workers in Cadiz, Spain for 1.5 month.
-The charter was eventually cancelled due to the COVID-19 in Spain.
-Greece.
+In March 2020, she was chartered to a Turkish Company as a floating hotel for workers in Cádiz, Spain for 1.5 month.
+The charter was eventually cancelled due to the COVID-19 pandemic in Spain and Greece.
 On 30 March 2020, it was announced that El.
 Venizelos has three cases with coronavirus on board.
 On the ship there are 383 workers 36 Greeks, 150 Turkish, 82 Ukrainian, 83 Indonesian from Bulgaria, and from Kazakhstan.
 The ship first returned to Turkey to leave the Turkish workers but the Turkish authorities didn't allow to enter the Turkish port because the Turkish frontiers are closed.
 The ship returned to Piraeus, Greece but the Greek authorities didn't allow to enter the port.
 The ship now is Laid-Up in Piraeus Anchorage with 120 cases of coronavirus.